 Verifying Payment Status:

-You can verify the status of the payment in the following ways:- Webhooks: If you have webhooks enabled, monitor the payment status through webhook notifications once the transaction is finalised.
+You can verify the status of the payment in the following ways:

 Supported Mobile Money Operators: